 \subsection{Contributions}

-We need a strategy to assess BERT's predictive accuracy in identifying relevant terminology that is absent from requirements.
-To this end, we \emph{simulate} missing information by randomly withholding a portion of a given requirements specification.
-We disclose the remainder of the specification to BERT for obtaining masked-word predictions.
-In our example of Fig.~\ref{fig:example}, the disclosed part would be requirements $\textsf{R1}$--$\textsf{R3}$ and the withheld part would be requirements $\textsf{R4}$--$\textsf{R6}$.
+{The core utility of an LLM lies in its ability to predict and generate text that is both coherent and contextually relevant.
+This characteristic makes LLMs potentially useful tools for making recommendations on how to make requirements more complete.
+To systematically assess the usefulness of an LLM for this purpose, we need a strategy to evaluate the predictive accuracy of the LLM in identifying relevant content that is absent from requirements.
+To this end, we \emph{simulate} missing requirements information by randomly withholding a portion of a given requirements specification.
+We disclose the remainder of the specification to the LLM of choice, in our case BERT, to obtain predictions.
+Requirements in the disclosed portion are revealed one at a time to BERT for obtaining predictions of masked tokens.
+In our example of Fig.~\ref{fig:example}, the disclosed part would be requirements $\textsf{R1}$--$\textsf{R3}$, and the withheld part would be requirements $\textsf{R4}$--$\textsf{R6}$.}

-BERT can be configured to generate multiple predictions per mask.
-Our \emph{first contribution} is to determine the optimal number of predictions per mask, striking a balance between effectively identifying simulated omissions and minimizing the generation of unhelpful predictions or noise.
-We observe that achieving good coverage of requirements omissions through BERT predictions results in a significant amount of noise.
+{When BERT is employed as a recommender in the manner described above, an important consideration is striking a trade-off between valuable and superfluous recommendations.
+Our \emph{first contribution} is configuring BERT's number of predictions per mask to find a reasonable balance between the identification of simulated omissions vis-à-vis the generation of unhelpful predictions or noise.} We observe that achieving good coverage of requirements omissions through BERT predictions results in a significant amount of noise.